 Lilies need a period of cool dormant conditions to promote flowering, but a word of caution to northern gardeners – bulbs may be prone to freezing in cold climates, which can ruin the plant and cause bulbs to rot.
 Choosing the best lilies for zone 5 will contribute to your growing success.
 Also, growing lilies in zone 5 that are marginally hardy can be achieved by locating them in a warmer “microclimate” in your garden and mulching the bulbs heavily for winter to protect them from cold.

 One of the best lilies for zone 5 is the Asiatic lily.
-These are extremely hardy, need little care and thrive in areas where the tender Oriental lilies cannot.
-They are also available in many colors, in white, pink, orange, yellow and red.
-They are the earliest lilies to bloom, generally in early to mid-summer.
+These are extremely hardy, need little care, and thrive in areas where the tender Oriental lilies cannot.
+They are also available in many colors such as white, pink, orange, yellow, and red.
+They are the earliest lilies to bloom, generally in early to midsummer.

-A popular hybrid, LA Hybrids, blooms longer into the season and with a mild, delicious scent.
-Other hybrids to try might be Red Alert, Nashville and Eyeliner.
-Neither the true Asiatics nor their hybrids require staking and have long-lasting upturned faces with gently curved petals.
+A popular hybrid, LA Hybrids, bloom longer into the season and with a mild, delicious scent.
+Other hybrids to try might be Red Alert, Nashville, and Eyeliner.
+Neither the true Asiatic nor their hybrids require staking and have long-lasting upturned faces with gently curved petals.

-The Oriental hybrids range from 3 to 6 feet in height with large, often frilled, blooms and heavy scents.
+The Oriental hybrids range from 3 to 6 feet (1-2 m.) in height with large, often frilled blooms and heavy scents.
 Some of the hardier Oriental hybrids are:

 - Casa Blanca

 If you want to try something different than the Asiatic or Oriental varieties, there are a few other types of lilies that will be hardy to USDA zone 5.

 Turk’s Cap lilies grow 3 to 4 feet (1 m.) tall and are also known as Martagons.
 The blooms are small and dainty, with recurved petals.
 These are very hardy little plants and may produce up to 20 flowers per stem.